dikapitacion/dikapitacion/README.md

 - 🧓 I'm a beginner web developer who knows HTML,CSS and JavaScript.
 - 🌱 I'm currently learning React and also practicing DSA on leetcode.
-- 💬 Ask me about C/C++,Python,Java.
+- 💬 Ask me about C/C++,Python,Java and Web Development.
 - 📫 How to reach me: divijkathuria51714@gmail.com or on twitter @DivijKathuria12

 <h2 align="center"><u><b>Knowledge Base</b></u></h2>